 In 2020, Mark was named a Distinguished Leader in the South Florida legal community by the Daily Business review, an American Lawyer publication.

 Mark received an award from the Burton Foundation, which recognizes clear and concise legal writing.
 He was given the award for his article, “Punching the Clock is Not So Simple,” which appeared in the National Law Journal.

-In recognition of his experience, Mark has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.
+In recognition of his experience, Mark has been peer review rated as AV Preeminent®, the highest performance rating in Martindale-Hubbell® Peer Review Ratings™.

 Mark has been honored as a Top Lawyer since the 2004 edition of the South Florida Legal Guide.
-He has been selected by his peers for inclusion in The Best Lawyers in America© in 2013, 2017, and 2020.
-He was also selected for the 2018 Florida Super Lawyers® list.
+He has been selected by his peers for inclusion in The Best Lawyers in America© in the fields of Employment Law - Management (2013 - 2022) and Litigation - Labor and Employment (2019 - 2022).
+He was also selected for inclusion to the 2018 Florida Super Lawyers list.

-Mark serves as pro bono general counsel to the Coconut Grove Arts Festival, one of America’s largest outdoor arts festivals held on the streets of Miami each Presidents Day weekend.
+Among his many pro bono activities, Mark serves as general counsel to the Coconut Grove Arts Festival, one of America’s largest outdoor arts festivals held on the streets of Miami each Presidents' Day weekend.

 Admissions and Professional Memberships